najann/CV-training-assets/ReadMe.md

 There is a specific ReadMe for each demo in the corresponding subfolder.
 Therefore, this ReadMe is targeted at providing some general insights and experience gained during the development of computer vision demos.

+I concentrated on using the currently most popular libraries, namely PyTorch, Keras resp.
+Tensorflow and OpenCV.

 ## BentoML

 "BentoML is an open-source framework for high-performance machine learning model serving." ([BentoML](https://docs.bentoml.org/en/latest/))